lemonce/lemonce.net/source/docs/lemoncase2/instructionkeyword.md

 ## while
 ---
 <p class="alert alert-warning">while (condition)<br/> statement</p>
-The `while` statement creates a loop that executes a specified statement as long as the test condition evaluates to true.
+Creates a loop that executes a specified statement as long as the test condition evaluates to true.
 The condition is evaluated before executing the statement.
 <pre class='sublemon'>
 process main () {
 	counter();